100 Years of racetrack legends: 1937 - 1946

 Defaulter

-Defaulter broke his maiden at start three at Riccarton then, taken north, went seven for seven, a sequence that included the 1938 WRC North Island Challenge Stakes (Gr.3), the Manawatu Sires’ Produce Stakes (L) and defeating the older horses, the Riccarton’s CJC Challenge Stakes (L).
+Defaulter broke his maiden at start three at Riccarton then, taken north, went seven for seven, a sequence that included the 1938 WRC North Island Challenge Stakes (Gr.3), the Manawatu Sires’ Produce Stakes (L) and defeated the older horses in Riccarton’s CJC Challenge Stakes (L).

 At three he put together ten straight wins that included the WRC Trentham Stakes (L), WRC Harcourt Stakes (Gr.2), CJC New Zealand Derby (Gr.2) and Canterbury Cup (Gr.3).
-At Ellerslie he won the ARC Christmas Hcp (L) and the 1938 Great Northern Derby (Gr.1) going to the line three-quarters of a length clear of Beaupatir.
-His final race in New Zealand at three was the 1939 WRC Wellington Cup (Gr.1), weighted 8st 11lbs (56kgs) he won easily and was shipped to Sydney.
-In Sydney he won the AJC Chipping Norton Plate (Gr.2), the AJC Autumn Plate (L) and the AJC Plate (L).
-The following spring, he added the AJC Warwick Stakes (Gr.2) and beat Beau Vite in the NSW Tatt’s RC Chelmsford Stakes (Gr.2).
-After a brief rest in New Zealand he headed to Wingatui where he won his final race the DJC James Hazlett Gold Cup (L), carrying 9st 10lbs (61 1/2kgs).
+At Ellerslie he won the ARC Christmas Hcp (L) and the Great Northern Derby (Gr.1) three-quarters of a length clear of Beaupatir.
+His final race in New Zealand at three was the 1939 Wellington Cup (Gr.1), weighted 8st 11lbs (56kgs), which he won easily and was then shipped to Sydney.
+There he won the AJC Chipping Norton Plate (Gr.2), the AJC Autumn Plate (L) and the AJC Plate (L).
+The following spring he added the AJC Warwick Stakes (Gr.2) and beat Beau Vite in the NSW Tatt’s RC Chelmsford Stakes (Gr.2).
+After a brief rest in New Zealand he headed to Wingatui where he won his final race, the DJC James Hazlett Gold Cup (L), carrying 9st 10lbs (61 1/2kgs).

 1938: BEAU VITE (LOT 110)